-All comments become the sole property of STC and none will be returned.
+All comments become the sole property of STC, and none will be returned.

-1.6 How to Order More Copies of This Guide
+1.7 How to Order More Copies of This Guide

 When placing an order for more copies of this guide, refer to the order number shown on the cover of this guide.
-To request pricing and delivery, call 423-892-3029, fax 423-499-0045, or send email @southern-tech.com.
+To request pricing and delivery, call 423-892-3029, fax 423-499-0045, or send an email to email@southern-tech.com.
 Electronic copies of this guide are also available.

-1.7 Standard Warranty
+1.8 Standard Warranty

-Systems manufactured by Southern Technologies Corporation carry a 14-month warranty from date of shipment.
-Warranty is limited to repair or replacement at the sole discretion of STC, of any goods found to be defective in either materials or workmanship during the 14-month period following shipment.
-Warranty does not apply to a product with signs of obvious abuse, or product that has been improperly installed.
+Systems manufactured by Southern Technologies Corporation carry a 14-month warranty from the date of shipment.
+Warranty is limited to repair or replacement at the sole discretion of STC of any goods found to be defective in either materials or workmanship during the 14-month period following shipment.
+Warranty does not apply to a product with signs of obvious abuse or a product that has been improperly installed.